-To summarize Section 2, we show three results under what we believe are fairly innocuous assumptions: poorer households choose relatively less air quality than their richer counterparts; they experience relatively more hidden air pollution; and they experience relatively more utility loss from limited information.
+The models in Section 2 yield three key results: poorer households choose relatively less air quality than their richer counterparts; they experience relatively more hidden air pollution; and they experience relatively more utility loss from limited information.
 Note that the only difference across households is their income level; we do not make assumptions about heterogeneity in preferences or access to information across households.
 The same mistake made by all households leads to inequality - not just in pollution exposure, but in welfare itself.
-In Section 3, we examine the same relationships in a more general model that nests both underestimation of air pollution and co-located disamenities.
+Next, we develop a more general model that relaxes some of our assumptions, so that we might better understand which aspects of the model drive the key results.